 In the OHSU Comprehensive Hypertension Program, we specialize in the treatment of high blood pressure (hypertension), which is difficult to manage.
 Physicians in primary care, obstetrics, cardiology, nephrology, endocrinology, and other specialties refer patients to our program for second or third opinions on the cause and treatment of hypertension.
-Two board-certified hypertension specialists, Dr. Jose Rueda (Program Director) and Dr. Rob Rope welcome referrals.
+Dr. Rob Rope is a board-certified hypertension specialist who is Program Director.
 The clinic also participates in hypertension research trials, see below for further information.

 Services at this clinic

-Our team specializes in the assessment and treatment of secondary hypertension, which is high blood pressure due to a specific cause, like a blocked artery, certain hormonal abnormalities, genetic abnormalities or tumors.
+Our team specializes in the assessment and treatment of secondary hypertension, which is high blood pressure due to a specific cause, like a blocked artery, certain hormonal abnormalities, genetic abnormalities, or tumors.
 After a thorough diagnostic evaluation, a blood pressure management strategy tailored to each patient is developed and implemented.
-When indicated, Drs.
-Rueda and Rope work closely with pharmacists, surgeons, and other providers who assist in the diagnosis and management of complicated hypertension cases.
-Patients are seen initially by nephrology fellows (internal medicine physicians receiving additional training in hypertension) who are involved in the patient’s care during their academic year.
+When indicated, Dr. Rope and our other clinic providers work closely with pharmacists, surgeons, and other providers who assist in the diagnosis and management of complicated hypertension cases.
+All patients are seen initially by nephrology fellows (internal medicine physicians receiving additional training in hypertension) who are involved in the patient’s care during their academic year.

 Emily Skogrand, PharmD